ciarand/guzzle-docs/getting-started/installation.rst

 Using Guzzle with Silex
 ~~~~~~~~~~~~~~~~~~~~~~~

-A `Guzzle Silex service provider <https://github.com/guzzle/guzzle-silex-extension>`_ is available on github.
+A `Guzzle Silex service provider <https://github.com/guzzle/guzzle-silex-extension>`_ is available on GitHub.